We routinely spread salt on defined routes on forecasts of ice or snow.

 We will keep a 'wish' list in readiness for placing the bins in the autumn (if you have requested and paid for a bin that has been approved through the assessment process, your parish council will be contacted to agree the position on site).

-Please remember the salt in the bins is intended for use on the public highway only, and that bins have be sited in their location for a specific reason.
+The salt in the bins is intended for use on the public highway only.
+Bins are located for a specific reason.
 It could be a criminal offence for it to be used for other than its intended use.

 Frequently asked questions